MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 To see whether you have any of these licenses, sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/), and then go to **Billing** > **Licenses**.

 > [!NOTE]
-> Due to technical limitations, certain licenses are eligible for entitlements but are not represented in the current reporting, including Dynamics AX Online and Dynamics 365 Finance and Operations China specific licenses, as well as Sandbox Tier 4 and 5 accrued.
-If you have these licenses, reach out to your account team to get a full view of your entitlement.
+> Due to technical limitations, certain licenses are eligible for entitlements but are not represented in the current reporting.
+These limitations include:
+> - Dynamics AX Online licenses
+> - D365 Finance and Operations China specific licenses
+> - Operations Sandbox Tier 4 and 5 per USL incremental capacity

 ## Capacity page details